 Q2.
 Pre-PAC assessments are designed for targeted use in secondary and post-secondary family and consumer sciences programs and for employers conducting staff development and training for pre-professionals.
+Eligible candidates for the pre-professional credentials have not attained a bachelor's degree.
+Individuals with a bachelor's degree or higher are eligible for the AAFCS professional certifications.
 The assessments have application in a broad range of education, community development, staff development, and human resource settings where there is a need to document or validate competency achievement.

 Q3.
 The assessments/certifications can be used to: (a) document exit-level achievement in rigorous secondary and community college programs; (b) meet federal mandates required by Perkins IV legislation; (c) facilitate seamless articulation , placement, and credit-by exam within post-secondary institutions; (d) validate competencies required for employment at the pre-professional/paraprofessional level; and (e) provide an industry-recognized certification.

 Q4.
 The domains/topics and competencies addressed in each assessment and certification are driven by industry standards.
 In addition, they are based on relevant content standards and consistent with the National Standards for Family and Consumer Sciences Education and the National Career Clusters Initiative.
 A chart illustrating the correlation of Pre-PAC products to the National FCS Standards is available.
 The competency lists/blueprints for each assessment are posted online.
-To access, click on the "Portfolio of Products and Services" link at the top of this page, click on the assessment title in the list, and scroll down on the page to the section titled “Assessment and Certification Resources.”
+Click here to access the "Portfolio of Products and Services", click on the assessment title in the list, and scroll down on the page to the section titled “Assessment and Certification Resources.”
 The 1st bullet is the blueprint/competency list.
 The 3rd bullet is a link to the Assessment Information Bulletin that also outlines the assessment content (beginning on page 7).